zgmdocks/InertiaBound/README.md

 This file contains 19 graphs, one on each line, written in their graph6 string form.
 All graphs with a non-tight inertia bound that were found (the graphs found in NonTightGraphs.txt) were obtained by looking at subgraphs of the graphs found in this file.

 ### check.sage & signing.sage
+These two scripts create the program that has been used to determine if a graph has a non-tight inerta bound using a proof method found in the following [paper](https://arxiv.org/abs/1609.02826) by John Sinkovic.

+You can run this file on a specific graph by following the following instructions:

+**1. Inputting the graph you wish to check for a non-tight inertia bound**